-BT has spoken with former Ofcom boss, Lord Carter, about becoming the company's new CEO, according to a report Sky News.
-Current CEO, Gavin Patterson, has announced that he will leave the firm as soon as a suitable replacement can be found.
+BT has spoken with former Ofcom boss, Lord Carter, about becoming the company’s new CEO, according to a report Sky News.

 Lord Carter is just one name on BT’s list of potential successors to Mr Patterson and is yet to publicly confirm or deny his interest in the role.